 Kosher salt and freshly ground black pepper

-Bake in the oven until whites are set and yolk is runny, about 10 to 12 minutes.
-Remove from oven and garnish with cilantro, scallions, and chilies and serve with tortillas.
+Bake in the oven until whites are set and yolk is runny, about 12 to 14 minutes.
+Remove from oven and garnish with mustard and chives.

 |Nutrition Facts (per serving)|